 Which one to choose?

-Where CRISPR Therapeutics might be lacking, is in its reliance on Cas9 technology, which might be better understood, but slightly less efficient in the long run.
+Where CRISPR Therapeutics might be lacking is in its reliance on Cas9 technology, which might be better understood but slightly less efficient in the long run.
 It is difficult to judge if these technical differences will result in practical differences in therapeutic efficiency.

 Editas Medicine is a trailblazer in turning Cas12a into a practical medical tool.
 By concentrating its effort on SCD, it is directly targeting CRISPR Therapeutics' own SCD treatment.
-So a lot of the future success or failure of Editas will depend if its treatment for SCD proves superior to CRISPR Therapeutics.
+So a lot of the future success or failure of Editas will depend on whether its treatment for SCD proves superior to CRISPR Therapeutics.

-It is also possible that both companies will reach commercialization, and share the SCD market on relatively equal terms.
+It is also possible that both companies will reach commercialization and share the SCD market on relatively equal terms.

 For investors looking at a very innovative and focused company, Editas Medicine might be a favored choice.

 For investors looking at a more spread R&D risk, CRISPR Therapeutics' wider pipeline should prove more reassuring.
-The upside in the 4-6 years timeframe of CRISPR Therapeutics might be also larger, thanks to its venture into the very large diabetes market.
+The upside in the 4-6 years timeframe of CRISPR Therapeutics might also be larger, thanks to its venture into the very large diabetes market.